danbev/learning-knative/README.md

 ### Kubelet
-In a kubernetes cluster worker node will have a kubelet daemon running which processes pod specs and uses the information in the pod specs to start containers.
+In a kubernetes cluster, a worker node will have a kubelet daemon running which processes pod specs and uses the information in the pod specs to start containers.

 It originally did so by using docker as the container runtime.
 There are other container runtime, for example rkt, and to be able to switch out the container runtime an interface needed to be provided to enable this.
 This interface is